-The Contractor, or its subcontractor, shall operate a recognized steel fabricating shop and be fully approved by the CWB as per CSA W47.1 in Divisions 1 or 2.
+The Contractor, or its subcontractor, shall operate a recognized steel fabricating shop and be fully approved by the CWB as per CSA W47.1.

 Only welders, welding operators and tackers approved by the Canadian Welding Bureau in the particular category shall be permitted to perform weldments.
 Their qualifications shall be current and available for review by the Department.